howardsolutions/docker-bootdev/README.md

 - Volumes are often used by applications like Ghost, Grafana, or WordPress to persist data so that when a container is deleted and a new one is created the state of the application isn't lost.

 Containerized applications are typically thought of as ephemeral (temporary).
 If your application breaks just because you deleted and recreated a container... it's not a very good containerization!

+# EXEC (EXECUTE)

+- When it comes to deploying applications with Docker, you'll usually just let the container do its thing

+-  it is possible to run commands inside a running container!
+It's kinda like the container version of sshing into a remote server and running a command.

+- Syntax: `docker exec CONTAINER_ID ls`

+For instance, to listing the files in current remote server

+## EXEC Netstat

+- The netstat command shows us which programs are bound to which ports `netstat -ltnp`

+## Live Shell

+Being able to run one-off commands is nice, but it's often more convenient to start a SHELL SESSION running WITHIN the CONTAINER itself.